MohWasil/Network-Traffic-Classification-Using-CNN-LSTM/README.md

 # Multi-Dimensional Network Traffic Classification 🌐📊
+**Goal:** Real-time detection and classification pipeline to protect organizational networks and identify application use.

 This repository hosts the implementation of a Deep Learning-based framework for multi-dimensional network traffic classification, designed to identify benign vs. malicious traffic, specific attack types, and various application types.
 The project integrates three pre-trained deep learning models within a Flask web application, allowing users to upload new network traffic datasets for real-time classification and analysis.

 # Methodology: Step-by-Step Project Usage